Is a Gestational Carrier Right for You?

 Two Types of Surrogate

 When we use the term “surrogate,” what are we really talking about?
 There are two kinds of surrogates: traditional surrogates and gestational carriers.
-There are different legal and medical ramifications for each types, thus you should be very clear about your particular needs, and the special circumstances associated with both types.
+There are different legal and medical ramifications for each type, thus you should be very clear about your particular needs, and the special circumstances associated with each.

 In traditional surrogacy, the surrogate mother is inseminated with the sperm of the intended father or sperm donor.
 The surrogate’s own egg is used, thus she is the genetic mother of the resulting child.
 This form of surrogacy is sometimes used when the intended mother is in need of donor eggs, or when the intended couple cannot afford in vitro fertilization, and wants to utilize a less expensive option such as intra uterine insemination.
 This type of surrogacy can require the parents to legally adopt the child following birth.

 In gestational surrogacy, the surrogate (or gestational carrier, or GC) carries a child conceived of the egg and sperm of two other individuals.
 Specifically, the sperm of the intended father or a sperm donor, as well as the egg from the intended mom or an egg donor are fertilized and transferred, via IVF, into the gestational carrier.
-Typically, depending on the location, intended mothers are able to have their name on their child’s birth certificate, without having to adopt their child.
+Typically, depending on the location, intended mothers (and in the case of gay surrogacy-fathers) are able to have their name on their child’s birth certificate, without having to adopt their child.

-A gestational carrier (surrogate) is used when an intended parent wants to have a child and either does not have a uterus or has a medical condition that would prevent carrying a pregnancy safely.
-Also, a GC may be considered for women who have a history that suggests a problem with her uterus such as recurrent miscarriage or IVF failure or when a female partner is absent (single male or gay couple).
+A gestational carrier (surrogate) is used when an intended parent wants to have a child and has a medical condition that would prevent carrying a pregnancy safely.
+Also, a GC may be considered for women who have a history that suggests a problem with her uterus such as recurrent miscarriage or IVF failure.
+Surrogacy is also a family building option for single males gay couples who wish to become parents.

 Who can be a gestational carrier?